KV35

-Tomb KV35 is the tomb of Pharaoh Amenhotep II located in the Valley of the Kings in Luxor, Egypt.
+Tomb KV35 is the burial place of Amenhotep II, a pharaoh of the Eighteenth Dynasty of Egypt, in the Valley of the Kings in Luxor, Egypt.
 Later, it was used as a cache for other royal mummies.
 It was discovered by Victor Loret in March 1898.

 Layout and history

-It has a dog's leg shape, typical of the layout of early Eighteenth Dynasty tombs, but several features make this tomb unusual.
-The burial chamber is rectangular and divided into upper and lower pillared sections, with the lower part holding the sarcophagus of the king.
+It has a bent axis, typical of the layout of early Eighteenth Dynasty tombs, but several features make this tomb unusual.
+The burial chamber is rectangular and divided into upper and lower pillared sections, with the lower part holding the cartouche-shaped royal sarcophagus of the king.
 This style of burial chamber became standard for royal burials in the later New Kingdom.

+Only the burial chamber of the tomb is decorated, albeit in an unusual style that, other than KV34 (the tomb of Amenhotep II's father, Thutmose III), is not found elsewhere in the Valley of the Kings.
+On a yellow-tinged background (intended to resemble aged papyrus), the Amduat is traced, depicting the ancient Egyptian deities as simple (almost naive) stick figures, with text written in the cursive hieroglyphic book hand used more commonly for sacred texts on papyrus.

 Later the tomb was used as a mummy cache.
 Mummies belonging to the following individuals were relocated here during the Third Intermediate Period and were identified by inscriptions on their burial wrappings: